 On April 23, 1988, Americana songsmith John Fullbright was born on an 80-acre farm in the tiny, eastern Oklahoma town of Bearden.
 The nearby town of Okemah, birthplace of iconic American folk master Woody Guthrie, would prove to be a lasting influence on the young musician.
-In his short but thriving career, Fullbright has won numerous awards, a Grammy nomination, and a rapidly growing fan base.
+In his thriving career, Fullbright has won numerous awards, a Grammy nomination and a rapidly growing fan base.
 Fellow Oklahoman Jimmy Webb has said about him: “I have no doubt that in a very short time John Fullbright will be a household name in American music.”

 From the age of five, Fullbright showed a great enthusiasm and aptitude for music, being both self-taught on guitar and formally trained on piano as a child.
 Gaining inspiration from songwriting legends Joni Mitchell, Leonard Cohen, Townes Van Zandt and others, Fullbright was regularly playing covers and even some original material at a local restaurant while still in high school.
 It wasn’t long before he made his official debut at Okemah’s annual Woody Guthrie Folk Festival in 2005.